CarlosAMolina/microservice-apis-python/README.md

 Resolvers are Python functions that know how to return a valid payload for a query.

+A resolver needs to be bound to its corresponding object type, we do it with decorators.
+Ariadne provides bindable classes for each GraphQL type: ObjectType, QueryType, MutationType, UnionType, InterfaceType and EnumType.

+To make Ariadne aware of our resolvers, we need to pass our bindable objects as an array to the `make_executable_schema()` function (see the `schema.py` file).

 ## Run

 ### GraphQL Faker